 To contribute to the development effort:

-Urgently wanted!
-Someone needs to rewrite the bar interface ASAP.
+A suggestion: Someone could rewrite the bar interface.
 JQuery ninjas are especially welcome to contribute (although anything decently written will be accepted).
 You don't need to worry about networking; as long as you provide me with a nice&simple API to: 1. add users to roster, 2. remove users to roster, 3. update users in roster, 4. update user's status in roster, 5. display a message from a user, 6. register a callback to send a message... well, that's it!
 The UI should be bar-based, since that is most useful for most people; otherwise, the field is yours!

 and XEP-0206.
 In short,